codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/crawling-wikipedia-the-redis-backed-indexer.md

-*  For each search term, we have a `URLSet`, which is a Redis \redis{set} of URLs that contain the search term.
+*  For each search term, we have a `URLSet`, which is a Redis `set` of URLs that contain the search term.
-*  For each URL, we have a `TermCounter`, which is a Redis \redis{hash} that maps each search term to the number of times it appears.
+*  For each URL, we have a `TermCounter`, which is a Redis `hash` that maps each search term to the number of times it appears.

 We discussed these data types in the previous chapter.
 You can also read about Redis structures at [http://thinkdast.com/redistypes](http://thinkdast.com/redistypes)